dustyroom-studio/quibli-doc/_docs/installation.md

   * Open the **Quality** tab and select the same **Quibli URP Config** in the field **for all _Quality Levels_** available in your project;
 ![Quality Settings Panel](/quibli-doc/assets/images/manual_images/quibli_project_setings_quality_settings_panel.jpg)
 *Quality Settings Panel — select Quibli URP Config file in Rendering field for all available quality levels*
   * Important.
-If you would like to use your own **Rendering Pipeline Asset File** instead of the **[Quibli] Example Settings URP**, which comes with Quibli, please make sure this asset file has **Depth Texture** and **Opaque Texture** checkboxes enabled.
+If you would like to use your own **Rendering Pipeline Asset File** instead of the **Quibli URP Config**, which comes with Quibli, please make sure this asset file has **Depth Texture** and **Opaque Texture** checkboxes enabled.
 It is required if you would like to build your project to a mobile, for example.
 ![URP Config file should have Depth Texture and Opaque Texture turned on](/quibli-doc/assets/images/manual_images/urp_config_file_depth_texture_opaque_texture.png)
 *URP Config file should have Depth Texture and Opaque Texture turned on*